LivingJW30/BeeVerse/README.md

 Note: Windows isnt going to like you running a random .exe and will label it as a Trojan but trust there is NO MALWARE.
 I am not that skilled!
 To run this executable on Windows do the following:

-+ Click on and run the exe > click on defender pop-up > select "allow on device" in drop down window.
++Click on and run the exe > click on defender pop-up > select "allow on device" in drop down window.

 ## Guided questions
 1. What is an executable and what are the differences on Windows vs. Linux systems?